DaViincii/FOSRestBundle/Resources/doc/3-listener-support.rst

             view_response_listener: 'force'

 It is possible to replace the service used for each of the listener if needed.
-In this case, the Bundle listener will still be configured, however it will not be registered in the kernel.
-The custom service listener will however not be registered in the kernel, so it is up to the user to register it for the appropriate event:
+In this case, the Bundle listener will still be configured, The custom service listener will however not be registered in the kernel, so it is up to the user to register it for the appropriate event: